bajahouse/baja-core/readme.md

     * Overview video: [link](https://streamable.com/4n9umf)
     * By: @tester

-6. **spell-picker**: Pick your spells as you level, as an alternative system to autolearning or trainers.
+6. **spell-picker (in progress)**: Pick your spells as you level, as an alternative system to autolearning or trainers.
 Accessed in-game via the `/sp` or `/spellpicker` commands.
     * Created By: nl

 7. **random-scripts-module**: Small scale creations that do not warrant their own module.
 You should check the header of any file to see what they are created for as well as specific credits.